rzach/ucalgmthesis/README.md

 The class takes a number of options:

-- `singlespaced`, `onehalfspaced`, doublespaced` sets up the line spacing (`onehalfspaced` is the default).
+- `singlespaced`, `onehalfspaced`, `doublespaced` sets up the line spacing (`onehalfspaced` is the default).

 - `palatino`, `times`, `garamond`, `utopia`, `libertine` offer some nice alternative typefaces (i.e., fonts) to the default Computer Modern.

-- `headers` produces running heads (which, per guidelines, must not be the thesis title or author's name, and must be separated from the main text by a line).
+- `headers` produces running heads.
+Per the guidelines, must not be the thesis title or author's name, and must be separated from the main text by a line.
+The class uses the chapter number and title and places it flush right in the header.

 - `fullpage` calls `\fullpagethesis`, so produces a thesis with 1" margins all around.
 This produces very long lines and is not